Compassionate Dementia

 Caring for a loved one with dementia can feel overwhelming.

-The one-on-one coaching and family-focused training offer simple, compassionate strategies to reduce stress, strengthen connection, and help you feel more prepared each day.
+Our one-on-one coaching and family-focused training provide simple, compassionate strategies designed to reduce stress, strengthen connections, and help you feel more prepared each day.

 Community Workshops